meteor/meteor/content/blaze.md

 3. How the Blaze rendering engine works under the hood and some techniques to best use it.
 4. How to test Blaze templates.

 Blaze is Meteor's built in reactive rendering library.
-Using templates written in [Spacebars](https://github.com/meteor/meteor/blob/devel/packages/spacebars/README.md), a variant of [Handlebars](http://handlebarsjs.com) designed to take advantage of [Tracker](https://github.com/meteor/meteor/tree/devel/packages/tracker), Meteor's reactivity system.
+Using templates written in [Spacebars](https://github.com/meteor/meteor/blob/devel/packages/spacebars/README.md), a variant of [Handlebars](http://handlebarsjs.com) designed to take advantage of [Tracker](https://github.com/meteor/meteor/tree/devel/packages/tracker), Meteor's reactivity system, you can build components that are rendered by the Blaze library.

 Blaze is not required to built applications in Meteor---you can equally use [React](http://react-in-meteor.readthedocs.org/en/latest/) or [Angular](http://www.angular-meteor.com), however this guide will take you through best practice in building an application in Blaze.